 Finally, generative adversarial network (GAN) techniques have been adopted for the PUL problem.
-Most of the GAN approaches are two-stage techniques, where we first train a generator of negative (and sometimes also positive) samples, and then use it to train a binary classifier on generated negative and labeled positive data~\cite{hou2017generative,chiaroni2018learning,chiaroni2019generating}.
-Recently also a single-stage technique~\cite{papivcunpublished} has been proposed, which simultaneously trains the generator and the classifier network.
-Despite being a generative model, our method is much simpler than the GAN approaches, can generate positive and negative samples, and applies to categorical datasets.
+Most of the GAN approaches are two-stage techniques, where we first train a generator of negative (and sometimes also positive) samples and then use it to train a binary classifier on generated negative and labeled positive data~\cite{hou2017generative,chiaroni2018learning,chiaroni2019generating}.
+Recently, a single-stage technique~\cite{papivc2023conditional} has been proposed, which simultaneously trains the generator and the classifier network.
+Despite being a generative model, the presented single-stage tensor network method is much simpler than the GAN approaches, can generate positive and negative samples, and applies to categorical datasets.

-Some positive unlabeled learning methods (e.g. \cite{denis2003text,zhou2012multi}) are based on the idea of co-training~\cite{blum1998combining}.
-In co-training, we simultaneously train two models on labeled and unlabeled data (typically in a semi-supervised manner), where the goal is to obtain two models that predict similar labels.
-We used a similar idea for model selection and hyperparameter tuning~(see \sref{sec:selection}).
+Some positive unlabeled learning methods (e.g., \cite{denis2003text,zhou2012multi}) are based on the idea of co-training~\cite{blum1998combining}.
+In co-training, we simultaneously train two models on labeled and unlabeled data (typically in a semi-supervised manner).
+The goal is to obtain two models that predict identical labels.
+We use a similar idea for model selection and hyperparameter tuning~(see \sref{sec:selection}).
 The main difference is that we train the models independently and use the label agreement fraction as a proxy metric for accuracy (a co-labeling metric).
-We can incorporate the original co-training idea into our workflow, which remains for future research.
+Incorporating original co-training ideas into the workflow remains for future research.